nmitic/explode-svg-anim/readme.md

 A little fun project experimenting with SVG css animation.

-The idea was to make some sort of "expode" animation by transforming the path into radnom positions.
+The idea was to make some sort of "expode" animation by transforming svg paths into radnom positions.

 To run the project type the fallowing into the root of the project: